 Among the largest collections of 20th century U.S. print advertisements in libraries other than Duke University are:

-- the D'Arcy Collection (under the Communications Library at UIUC) and the Advertising Council Archives at the University of Illinois at Urbana-Champaign
+D'Arcy Collection (under the Communications Library at UIUC) and the Advertising Council Archives at the University of Illinois at Urbana-Champaign

 - the various collections at the National Museum of American History including the NW Ayer collection and the Warshaw Collection, and

 A list of Selected Repositories with Advertising Collections is also available.

 Please contact the Hartman Center Reference Archivist through email Hartman-Center@duke.edu) or phone (919-660-5827) and let us know what the error is.
 Please include the advertisement number (listed as the database number).

 You will note that the entries in the database do not link to a responding image of the advertisement described.
 There are no images available directly through the ROAD on-line database.
 For more information about obtaining physical images of advertisements described in this project, please see FAQ #4.
 As with all the ads in ROAD, any use other than study or general interest requires that you, the user, seek copyright permission.

 12. I have some old advertisements - are they worth anything?
 Whom do I contact if I would like to donate ads or other advertising historical items to your collection?
 Will they be put up on the web site, too?

 If you have old advertisements cut or torn from magazines and newspapers, they usually have limited monetary value.
 You may wish to contact a local dealer in antique paper/paper ephemera or go to a flea market vendor to learn more.
 If you have an unusually large or old collection that is in good condition and well organized, it may be worth more.
 Duke University does not appraise items or collections for their monetary value, but a dealer may be able to assist you.